 Are higher than the returns generated by a savings account.
 The Short Term Capital Gains for less than 3 years from liquid funds are taxable as per your income tax slab and the Long Term Capital Gains are 20% after indexation.
 But however, debt mutual funds have some favourable tax treatments which help in producing more returns.
-Overall, the post-tax return produced by liquid funds is much better than a savings account.
-The average rate of returns produced by Liquid fund is 6 – 8%.
+Overall return produced by liquid funds is much better than a savings account.
+The average rate of returns produced by Liquid fund are 6 – 8%.
 It is way far higher than the 4% return from your bank savings account.

 2. Temporary Halt:

 If you’ve got a considerable amount of idle cash and looking for a short term investment, then liquid funds are the place to park your funds.
 For example, if you are planning for your anniversary which is in the next two months then you can place the money in liquid funds rather than in bank savings account.
 Because return produced by liquid funds (6 – 8%) is double the size of returns produced by a bank savings account (3.5 – 4%).

 3. Grow your Emergency fund: